 Foundation Chairman, Neal Kassell, MD, poses this question on the World Economic Forum blog and alerts their global audience to the potential of focused ultrasound to improve outcomes for patients.
 Read Now >

-Forbes interviews Foundation Chairman, Neal Kassell about the promise of focused ultrasound and his vision for the Foundation.
+Josh Wolfe of Forbes interviews Foundation Chairman, Neal Kassell, MD, about the promise of focused ultrasound technology and his vision for the Foundation.
 Read Now >

 Alexandra Lebenthal and Dr. Michael Kaplitt of Weill Cornell Medicine discuss Alexandra’s focused ultrasound treatment for essential tremor.
 Watch Now >

-Neurosurgeon Dr. Michael Kaplitt and patient Alexandra Lebenthal discuss new advances in treating Essential Tremor, a nerve disorder.
+In this video, neurosurgeon Dr. Michael Kaplitt and patient Alexandra Lebenthal discuss new advances in treating essential tremor, a nerve disorder.
 Watch Now >

-The Focused Ultrasound Foundation is featured on the cover of the annual Generous Virginians issue of Virginia Business.
+The Focused Ultrasound Foundation, and chairman Neal F. Kassell, MD, are featured on the cover of the annual Generous Virginians issue of Virginia Business.
 Read More >

 On “Trust Me I’m a Doctor,” Surgeon Gabriel Weston witnesses an incredible brain surgery using only focused beams of ultrasound, performed as part of a clinical trial at the University of Virginia.
 Watch Now >